 Bursting with loads of fresh blueberries, and topped with a crunchy cinnamon streusel, these blueberry streusel muffins are super easy to make and come together in no time, making them a perfect no fuss breakfast.
 They're soft, tender, fluffy and not too sweet - you really taste the fresh blueberries in these.

-Or, if you’re rushing out of the house in the morning, these can be made the night before.
+Or, if you're rushing out of the house in the morning, these can be made the night before.
 After baking, let cool completely on a baking rack.
 Then pop the muffins back into the tin.
-In the morning, pop the muffins in the oven at a low for a few minutes to just slightly warm.
+In the morning, pop the muffins in the oven at a low temperature for a few minutes to just slightly warm them through.

 Note that this recipe uses both buttermilk and sour cream.
 The buttermilk provides a subtle tanginess and also acts as a tenderizer, making this muffin soft and moist.
 The sour cream adds tanginess as well as richness and helps makes the muffins moist.
 I like to use full fat sour cream, but you can use light if you wish.
 Avoid fat free sour cream.